Military Leave for State Employees

 - Will my State health insurance continue while on military leave?

 - Your State health insurance will continue as an active employee (deductions will continue) while on paid Military Leave, and the Federal Government provides individual coverage for those on active duty.
-So, while you are on paid Military Leave, you will have both State and Federal coverage.
+So, while you are on paid Military Leave, you will have both Federal coverage.
 While you are on unpaid Military Leave, you will have coverage through the Federal Government only.

 - Will my State health insurance continue for my dependents?